Developer Guides & Tutorials

 return False

-We are requesting the status of the background process five times with a 1 second delay.
+We are requesting the status of the background process with a delay.
 If the status has changed to finished, it means that everything is good and our data was properly processed.
-If all five checks failed, it probably means that something has gone wrong.
 Please note that you might need to adjust these numbers depending on how large your translation file is.

 And so this is it: your uploading script is ready!